nus-cs2103-AY2021S1/ip/docs/README.md

 Duke allows a user to remove an existing task from the list.

 ### Viewing the tasks list
-Duke allows a user to view all the tasks available.
+Duke allows a user to view all the tasks available in the list.

 ### Marking a task as done
 Duke allows a user to mark a task as done.